What Was I Thinkin': Content

 Bentley co-wrote "What Was I Thinkin'" with his record producer, Brett Beavers, and Deric Ruttan.
-The song is an up-tempo in which he recalls escaping one night with a "beauty from south Alabama" named Becky while the narrator spends the song constantly questioning "what was I thinkin'", being mesmerized by Becky into committing all manner of foolish activities.
-The night begins with Becky and the narrator, sneaking out of her father's house but her father catches them leaving the property and shoots the tailgate of the truck on their way out with his shotgun.
-Shortly after they are caught in a police chase where the narrator drives his truck through a cornfield to escape, much to Becky's delight.
-Later into the night he encounters a large man with a "Born to Kill" tattoo whom he starts a fight with after the man tries to get between him and Becky and has to frantically run away from once he "[knocks] out his front tooth."
-He returns Becky to her home late at night but her father is already waiting "in a lawn chair" in the driveway for the pair.
+In the song, he recalls escaping one night with a "beauty from south Alabama" named Becky while the narrator spends the song constantly questioning "what was I thinkin'", being mesmerized by Becky into committing all manner of foolish activities.
+The night begins with Becky and the narrator, sneaking out of her father's house, but her father catches them leaving the property and shoots the tailgate of the truck on their way out with his shotgun.
+Shortly after, they are caught in a police chase where the narrator drives his truck through a cornfield to escape, much to Becky's delight.
+Later into the night, he encounters a large man with a "born to kill" tattoo whom he starts a fight with after the man tries to get between him and Becky, and has to frantically run away from him once he "[knocks] out his front tooth."
+He returns Becky to her home late at night, but her father is already waiting "in a lawn chair" in the driveway for the pair.
 The narrator shuts off his truck and waits as the father advances towards them.
 Yet Becky, being the rowdy girl she is, grins and then sends them speeding off into the night once again.

 The song is composed in the key of F minor with a "moderately fast" tempo.
 Its main chord pattern is F_{5}-D-E-B.

 Bentley stated that he was inspired by an incident that had occurred while he was working as a behind-the-scenes staffer at The Nashville Network in the late 1990s.
 Bentley had regularly been trespassing in the Grand Ole Opry House using his TNN credentials to congregate with the country stars of the era; the central story behind "What Was I Thinkin'" was based upon a similar adventure Bentley had undertaken with a girl he had met while working with TNN.
 Pete Fisher, the manager of the Grand Ole Opry, was angered by Bentley's trespassing and banned Bentley from the program before he had ever become famous, only lifting the ban after "What Was I Thinkin'" became a hit.
 Bentley would eventually be inducted as an Opry member in 2005.